About Maine Wild Blueberry

 Brief Blue History

 Wild blueberry is one of three commercially grown crops native to North America.
 It was first grown on a large scale by the Wabanaki native people who burn-pruned and harvested fields of wild blueberry.
-By the early 1800’s European settlers had arrived, and blueberry fields were picked as a public privilege.
-In the 1860’s the berries were canned and shipped to the Union Army during the Civil War.
-Following the war and into the early 1900’s, wild blueberry fields were purchased and yield increased with the advent of freezing, fertilizer, herbicides, and the ability to remove boulders from fields.
+By the 1600’s English settlers had arrived to the coast of Maine (Abbot 1892), and blueberry fields were picked as a public privilege.
+During the Civil War (1861-1865) wild blueberries were sent by sea to the Union Army (Hanes and Waring 2018).
+In 1886, the berries were first canned and by the 1950s there were 21 canning factories.
+Following the war and into the early 1900’s, wild blueberry fields were purchased, and yield increased with the advent of freezing, fertilizer, herbicides, and the ability to remove boulders from fields.
 Field leveling, pollination, and mechanization increased yield further to the present day.

 There are now 480 wild blueberry farms that range in size from 20 acres to thousands of acres, one of which is the resilient Passamaquoddy Tribe.
 Our current challenge is to distinguish wild blueberry, strengthen family farms and processing facilities, and encourage new farmers to incorporate this culturally and economically important crop into successful farm businesses.
-In 1898 a group of Maine Wild Blueberry farmers began taxing themselves in order to contribute to wild blueberry research at the University of Maine and promotion.
+In 1945 a group of Maine Wild Blueberry farmers asked to be taxed in order to contribute to wild blueberry research at the University of Maine and contribute to promotion of their crop (Maine Tax on Blueberries 1945).
 The Wild Blueberry Commission of Maine was then formed to manage these funds as a State Statute which is still very active today.
 Check out the Virtual Wild Blueberry Museum for more history!

 Wild Blueberry Botany